DynamicProdBreaker/app-example/README.md

 For more help with the project, contact [DynamicProdBreaker](https://github.com/DynamicProdBreaker) for guidance on committing, styling, and contributing to the repository.
+Further documentation can be found in [the contribution guidelines](https://github.com/DynamicProdBreaker/app-example/blob/main/docs/CONTRIBUTING).

 For more advanced users, run `ng help` for help with Angular itself, or go check out the documentation at the [Angular CLI Overview and Command Reference](https://angular.io/cli).